Heathers

 Waters wrote Heathers as a spec script and originally wanted Stanley Kubrick to direct the film, out of admiration for Kubrick's own black comedy film Dr. Strangelove.
-Waters intended for the film to contrast the more optimistic teen movies of the era, particularly those written by John Hughes, by presenting a cynical depiction of high school imbued with dark satire.
+Waters intended the film to contrast the optimistic teen movies of the era, particularly those written by John Hughes, by presenting a cynical depiction of high school imbued with dark satire.

-After being filmed in Los Angeles from February to March of 1988, Heathers premiered at the Sundance Film Festival on January 21 1989, before New World Pictures theatrically released the film in the United States on March 31, 1989.
+Filmed in Los Angeles from February to March of 1988, Heathers premiered in Milan, Italy, in the fall of 1988 before making its way to the Sundance Film Festival on January 21, 1989, then New World Pictures theatrically released the film in the United States on March 31, 1989.
 It went on to win the Independent Spirit Award for Best First Feature, and for his screenplay, Waters received the Edgar Award for Best Motion Picture Screenplay.
 It has since become popular and is regarded in polls as one of the greatest coming-of-age films of all time.
-Heathers has since been adapted into a musical and a television series.
+Heathers has since been adapted into a musical and a television reboot.